lindell/multi-gitter/README.md

 # Include GitLab subgroups when using the --group flag.
 include-subgroups: false

+# Take manual decision before committing any change.
+Requires git to be installed.
+interactive: false

 # The file where all logs should be printed to. "-" means stdout.
 log-file: "-"